groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/documenttablecolumn/_index.md

 Gets the name of this column used to access the column's data in a template document passed to [DocumentAssembler](../../com.groupdocs.assembly/documentassembler).

-If the column's name is read from a document (see getFirstRowContainsColumnNames() / setFirstRowContainsColumnNames(boolean)), the name is automatically corrected so that it to be valid.
+If the column's name is read from a document (see [DocumentTableOptions\#getFirstRowContainsColumnNames()](../../com.groupdocs.assembly/documenttableoptions\#getFirstRowContainsColumnNames--) / [DocumentTableOptions\#setFirstRowContainsColumnNames(boolean)](../../com.groupdocs.assembly/documenttableoptions\#setFirstRowContainsColumnNames-boolean-)), the name is automatically corrected so that it to be valid.
 However, if the column's name is set manually through this property and the name is invalid, an exception is thrown.

 The column's name is considered to be valid, if the following conditions are met: